colelawrence/undergen/README.md

   // The files directory is a mirrored representation of these templates filesDir?: string // defaults to './files'

+  // Where do these files go?
+  // It is also the starting directory of the directory selector outDir?: string // defaults to root of project './'

   // locals that can be used inside the template files locals?: {[key: string]: any}